-Source: Schulenberg, J. E., Johnston, L. D., O'Malley, P. M., Bachman, J. G., Miech, R. A. & Patrick, M. E. (2019).
-Monitoring the Future national survey results on drug use, 1975-2018: Volume II, College students and adults ages 19-60.
-Ann Arbor, MI: University of Michigan, Institute for Social Research.
-Retrieved from http://monitoringthefuture.org/pubs.html#monographs
+Source: Patrick, M. E., Miech, R. A., Johnston, L. D., & O'Malley, P. M. (2023).
+Monitoring the Future Panel Study annual report: National data on substance use among adults ages 19 to 60, 1976-2022.
+Monitoring the Future Monograph Series.
+Ann Arbor, MI: Institute for Social Research, University of Michigan.
+Retrieved from https://monitoringthefuture.org/wp-content/uploads/2023/07/mtfpanel2023.pdf.

-How Race/Ethnicity Impacts Alcohol and Drug Use by College Students
+How Race/Ethnicity and Socioeconomic Status Affect Alcohol and Drug Use by College Students

 White students in general are more likely to engage in higher risk alcohol and other drug use than students of other ethnicities.
 White men, in particular, use alcohol and other drugs more frequently and with greater quantities consumed during college and after college compared to other ethnicities.
+17 In addition, students in a higher socioeconomic status were more likely than peers to use marijuana, alcohol, and other substances more frequently.

-While students of color (particularly those at historically black colleges and universities) consume alcohol and other drugs with less frequency and in lower quantities than their white counterparts, these patterns are mediated when students of color socialize in primarily white environments.
-Students of color in these environments also experience greater harms due to their alcohol use than white students at the same institution.
+While students of color (particularly those at Historically Black Colleges and Universities) consume alcohol and other drugs with less frequency and in lower quantities than their white counterparts, these patterns are mediated when students of color socialize in primarily white environments.
+Black men attending a predominantly white institution reported significantly greater levels of alcohol consumption and significantly more mental health conditions compared to Black men at minority-serving institutions.

-Figure 1 illustrates that college students and young people not enrolled in college use some drugs with the same frequency, such as consumption of flavored alcoholic beverages.
-Others are more prevalent among noncollege students, such as cannabis, cigarettes, or using hallucinogens.
+Figure 1 illustrates that college students and young people not enrolled in college use some drugs with similar frequency, such as both past 30 day and past year marijuana use.
+Others are more prevalent among noncollege students, such as vaping nicotine, and using hallucinogens.